 Copper has numerous antioxidants and anti-bacterial properties that help boost the immune system of the body.
 Water in the silver vessel has the power to remove free radicals from the body gives a cooling effect in the intestines and smoothens the process of digestion.

 After meal, drink sips of water.
 If you drink too much while you eat, your stomach will not have enough space for digestive action.

 Forty-five minutes to 1 hour before or after the meal is ideal to drink lots of water.
 In between meals or just before or after meals if you are thirsty you can sip the ½ – 1 glass of luke-warm water or spice-water

-Remember this rule: During a meal Fill your stomach 50% food, 25% water (includes juices, curry soups etc) and leave 25% empty space.
+Remember this rule: During a meal Fill your stomach with 50% food, 25% water (includes juices, curry soups etc), and leave 25% empty space.

 Water should be taken at room temperature or hot.
-It is better to avoid ice-cold drinks, as it suppress the digestive fire.
+It is better to avoid ice-cold drinks, as they suppress the digestive fire.

 Boiled and cooled water is highly beneficial as it gets charged with heat.

-During winter or when there is lot of congestion and accumulation of water element in the body then water boiled with any of the spices like ginger, black pepper, cumin, mint, lemon etc.
+- During winter or when there is a lot of congestion and accumulation of water elements in the body then water is boiled with any of the spices like ginger, black pepper, cumin, mint, lemon etc.

-During autumn or when there is lot of dryness in the body or air element is imbalanced then water boiled with any of the spices like fennel, coriander, licorice roots.
+- During autumn or when there is a lot of dryness in the body or air element is imbalanced then water boiled with any of the spices like fennel, coriander, or licorice roots.